Sometimes we don’t need shootings, chases, murders or stories with ghosts and aliens.

 Another movie that overflows quotes in every scene, full of relaxation and delicacy in the middle throes of revolt.

-3 characters locked in a house that create continuous and changing two-on-one alliances.
+Three characters locked in a house that creates continuously and changing two-on-one alliances.

-By challenging and competing continuously against each other, none of the three will be able to outdo the others.
+Until challenging and competing continuously against each other, none of the three will outdo the others.

 Just as each of them will never be the same without the other two.